BishaFatimaa/DataScience/README.md

 # AI Integration and Socio-economic Dynamics: A Global Analysis
-A exploratory data analysis on AI index for differenet countries and how it affects Socio Economic factors
+A exploratory data analysis on AI index for differenet countries and how it affects Socio Economic factors done with Python3 and Markdown from Jupyter notebook

 ## Accessing the Project